 - Analyzing the results of monitoring to accurately and quickly identify, classify, escalate, report, and guide responses to security events.

-The Health Insurance Portability and Privacy Act (HIPAA) contains specific guidelines to protect the privacy of individuals’ health information and sets national standards for the security of electronic health records.
+The Health Insurance Portability and Accountability Act (HIPAA) contains specific guidelines to protect the privacy of individuals’ health information and sets national standards for the security of electronic health records.
 Sentinel helps organizations comply with HIPAA’s ‘Security Management Process’ and ‘Security Incident Procedures’ as a solution to prevent and detect security violations and provide reporting for security incidents.

 As an important piece in the network security puzzle, Sentinel helps organizations comply to PCI requirements by protecting stored credit cardholder data, keeping our signature database up to date, and providing reporting to aid in regular testing of security systems and processes.
 Our EPS device also lets organizations find infected machines inside their LAN, providing organizations with a way to monitor the effectiveness of their anti-virus software.